Signal (software): Encryption protocols

 Signal messages are encrypted with the Signal Protocol (formerly known as the TextSecure Protocol).
 The protocol combines the Double Ratchet Algorithm, prekeys, and an Extended Triple Diffie–Hellman (X3DH) handshake.
 It uses Curve25519, AES-256, and HMAC-SHA256 as primitives.
 The protocol provides confidentiality, integrity, authentication, participant consistency, destination validation, forward secrecy, backward secrecy (a.k.a. future secrecy), causality preservation, message unlinkability, message repudiation, participation repudiation, and asynchronicity.
 It does not provide anonymity preservation, and requires servers for the relaying of messages and storing of public key material.

 The Signal Protocol also supports end-to-end encrypted group chats.
 The group chat protocol is a combination of a pairwise double ratchet and multicast encryption.
 In addition to the properties provided by the one-to-one protocol, the group chat protocol provides speaker consistency, out-of-order resilience, dropped message resilience, computational equality, trust equality, subgroup messaging, as well as contractible and expandable membership.
+According to a 2023 technical report, Signal adopted a protocol called Sender Keys for group messaging, and favors the protocol where possible (rather than the double ratchet) for group messaging, even in small groups.

-In October 2014, researchers from Ruhr University Bochum published an analysis of the Signal Protocol.
+In October 2014, researchers from Ruhr University Bochum (RUB) published an analysis of the Signal Protocol.
 Among other findings, they presented an unknown key-share attack on the protocol, but in general, they found that it was secure.
 In October 2016, researchers from UK's University of Oxford, Queensland University of Technology in Australia, and Canada's McMaster University published a formal analysis of the protocol.
 They concluded that the protocol was cryptographically sound.
-In July 2017, researchers from Ruhr University Bochum found during another analysis of group messengers a purely theoretic attack against the group protocol of Signal: A user who knows the secret group ID of a group (due to having been a group member previously or stealing it from a member's device) can become a member of the group.
+In July 2017, researchers from RUB found during another analysis of group messengers a purely theoretic attack against the group protocol of Signal: A user who knows the secret group ID of a group (due to having been a group member previously or stealing it from a member's device) can become a member of the group.
 Since the group ID cannot be guessed and such member changes are displayed to the remaining members, this attack is likely to be difficult to carry out without being detected.

 As of August 2018, the Signal Protocol has been implemented into WhatsApp, Facebook Messenger, Skype, and Google Allo, making it possible for the conversations of "more than a billion people worldwide" to be end-to-end encrypted.
 In Google Allo, Skype and Facebook Messenger, conversations are not encrypted with the Signal Protocol by default; they only offer end-to-end encryption in an optional mode.

 Up until March 2017, Signal's voice calls were encrypted with SRTP and the ZRTP key-agreement protocol, which was developed by Phil Zimmermann.
 In March 2017, Signal transitioned to a new WebRTC-based calling system that introduced the ability to make video calls.
 Signal's voice and video calling functionalities use the Signal Protocol channel for authentication instead of ZRTP.